uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/V for Vendetta by Alan Moore.md

 V puts *freedom* over *law and justice*.
-In his monologue in **Issue 02**, before destroying the sculpture of justice, he expounded his view on this matter eloquently.
+In his monologue in **Issue 02**, before destroying the sculpture of justice, he eloquently expounded his view on this matter.

 </div></div>